 Also appearing with profile markings on the GE map are dots in circles.
 These indicate cliff top intersects in 2003, the year when systematic regular monitoring of cliff loss for the entire coast was introduced.

 Positions for the dots are calculated from data.
-Losses are added together and the distance extended seaward along the profile from the latest intersect.
+Losses are added together and the distance extended seaward along the profile from a later intersect.

 The Google Earth Pro Show historical imagery feature (icon in the top toolbar and time slider) includes a map of the coastline for 2003.

 In general there is agreement between imagery and calculation, with examples of precise alignment.
-Of the exceptions, some explanatory interpretation is possible (alignment might be seen at a later acquisition date, e.g. 2005 or 2007).
+Of the exceptions, alignment might be seen at a later acquisition date, e.g. 2005 or 2007.

-from a point 132 metres north of Pr3 to a point 340 metres south of Pr5
+from north of Bridlington Harbour to 36 metres south of Pr41

-The CCO application can be a little awkward to use (zoom is slow to resolve) but the images purposely depict the beach at low tide, potentially useful for observing sediment configurations.
-A Dual Map Viewer is available.
-Dates are 2012, 2011, 2010, 2009.
+Aerial maps are accessed by View Layers (sandwich icon) then Ortho-rectified photography.
+Frames in the CCO application can be slow to resolve but images are of good quality and purposely depict the beach at low tide, useful for observing sediment configurations.
+Long/Lat coordinates are provided in the top right corner.
+Dates available are 2012, 2011, 2010, 2009.

 more on East Yorkshire coastal erosion

 Prepared by Brian Williams in April 2019.
 Last update 30 June 2021.